- New Enquiries

-Several of our family law team are members of Resolution, including Emma Mitchell, Joanne Donald, and Nanita Kanabar.
+Several of our family law team are members of Resolution, including Emma Mitchell and Joanne Donald.
 Resolution is an organisation of specialist family lawyers committed to reducing conflict in family law through methods such as collaborative law.

 Emma Mitchell is a trained Collaborative Lawyer, allowing us to offer this highly effective and popular method of dispute resolution.